-The objective of the CORe Project is multi-faceted and ranges in topics including emotional development, bullying, self-esteem and empowerment.
+The objective of the CORe Project is multi-faceted and ranges in topics including Emotional Development, Empathy, Vulnerability, Self-Esteem, Empowerment, and Giving Back.

-The CORe Project has extended beyond North Carolina into Virginia and positioned to expand nationally.
+The CORe Project has expanded beyond North Carolina into Virginia, out to California and is now positioned to expand nationally.

-Contact us to learn more and how you can implement The CORe Project into your Teen Court, School, Community-Based Program or Prison system.
-In the meantime, please read below to learn the thoughts of those who are a part of our program.
+Would you like to learn more and receive our brochures?
+Please click here to understand more about our curriculum that is currently being implemented into Teen Courts, Schools, Community-Based Programs and Prison systems.
+In the meantime, please read below to learn the thoughts of some of those who are a part of our program.

 CORe - Creating Our Reality...The Possibilities Are Endless Anthony DeNino - Charlotte, NC 704-236-8352